-1. Definition.
+1. Definitions.

-"Disaster privileges" may be granted when the emergency management plan has been activated and the hospital is unable to meet the immediate patient needs and there is a need for additional licensed health practitioners at Stony Brook University Hospital.
+"Disaster privileges" may be granted when the hospital's emergency management plan has been activated and the hospital is unable to meet the immediate patient needs and there is a need for additional licensed health practitioners at Stony Brook University Hospital.